marcespie/tag-videos/README.md

 It's more an example of what can be done with a few hundred lines of perl and two powerful libraries (Term::ReadLine::Gnu and DBI)

+One highly specific feature of this code is facilities to help you manage duplicate tags and other stuff.

+The new version introduces the use of Levenshtein distance to facilitate removing extra mispellt tags and things like that.

 Shameless pitch: this goes really well with one of my other projects "random\_run" which among other things can take parameters from standard input, one per line.